Shivam9456Singh/project-management-system/README.md

 This was a demo of fully working php project management system with database.

 # Hope this will look impressive , wanted to work more on this project but due to lack of time it was this much completed after a lot of efforts.
+# and the great thing is it is smoothly working with no errors at all.

+# Thankyou Team for this Opportunity.